4 Excuses We Make for Not Having a Will

 by Andrea Norris-McKnight

-In the 2023 Wills and Estate Planning survey by Caring.com, only one in three of Americans reported having a will.
+In the 2024 Wills and Estate Planning survey by Caring.com, only about 32% of Americans reported having a will.
 That means about two-thirds of us do not have a will for one reason or another.
 So just what are these reasons?
 And are they good reasons or just misguided excuses?

 Here’s a look at four typical excuses many of us make for not having a will, and the one main reason just about all of us should have one.